napso20/mailing-service/README.md

 - Make the necessary changes and commit them.
 - Push the changes to your forked repository.
 - Submit a pull request to the main repository.
+## Supported OS
+- Linux based OS
+- WSL in NOT supported!

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.